maluicr/dss/README.md

 # Download instructions

 To run blockdss package you first need to download the dss.c.64.exe.
 First create a folder called "input" in the working directory, copy the zipped dss.c.64.exe inside and unzip the downloaded file into the same folder.
-The folder structure should be as follows:
+The final folder structure should be as follows:

 ```
 +---your R project